eltimster/arc-medtechai/publications.md

 Shima Khanehzar, Trevor Cohn, Gosia Mikolajczak, Andrew Turpin, Lea Frermann.
 Framing Unpakced: A Semi-Supervised Interpretable Multi-View Model of Media Frames.
 In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 2154–2166, Online.
 Association for Computational Linguistics.

+Shraey Bhatia, Jey Han Lau, and Timothy Baldwin.
+2021.
+Automatic Classification of Neutralization Techniques in the Narrative of Climate Change Scepticism.
+In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 2167–2175, Online.
+Association for Computational Linguistics.

 Verspoor K. The Evolution of Clinical Knowledge During COVID-19: Towards a Global Learning Health System.
 Yearbook of Medical Informatics.
 Vol. 30(01), pp. 176-184, 2021.